 Leidig's doctoral dissertation, entitled 'Reconfiguring nationalism: Transnational entanglements of Hindutva and radical right ideology', explored Indian diaspora supporters of Brexit and Trump in the UK and US.
-From January to April 2018, she was a VOX-Pol sponsored visiting researcher at the Oxford Internet Institute.
+From January to April 2018, she was a VOX-Pol sponsored visiting researcher at the Oxford Internet Institute, University of Oxford.
 She was also a visiting researcher at New York University's department of Media, Culture, and Communication from May to July 2018.

 Leidig has experience working with community organisations and the policy sector in the UK, having collaborated on projects funded by the Open Society Foundation, Aziz Foundation, British Council, and the Department for Communities and Local Government.